bahaozsahin/machine-learning-with-R/linear-regression/README.md

 The data used for this project is student-mat.csv and the seperator for the file is semi-colons (;)

+PS: I didn't do any normalization for this mini-project but this can be added

 All the visualisation made in the script will be added here with the descriptions and can be found in the graphs folder

 First I checked the correlations between columns using the library corrplot and corrgram